fleaplus/timeclock/README.md

 This is a timeclock app.

-LICENSE: Detachable Public License
+LICENSE: Detachable Public License  (see LICENSE file)

-No, just kidding.
-It's closed source.

 ## Settings